Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 This menu allows you to modify your entire inventory, including standard items, important items, badges, and stored items.

 ### Cheats
 1. **Change Sequence** allows you to change the current Sequence value, which is the value used to tell what part of the game you're currently at.
+For clarification, the stage and event listed for the current Sequence value is effectively what has just been cleared, which differs from the **Warp By Event** menu, which is explained in the Warps section.
 2. **Walk Through Most Objects** allows you to walk through most objects.
 It does now allow walking through NPCs.
 The button combination must be held for this code to work.
 3. **Save Coordinates** allows you to save Mario's and your partner's current positions, directions, and angles.
 4. **Load Coordinates** allows you to load the positions, directions, and angles saved from the previous code.